enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 That's all that is required for now to set up the table.

-## 3. Create Four Lambda functions
+## 3. Create three Lambda functions

 Next, you will create three Lambda functions.
 First, navigate to **Lambda** in the console (again ensuring you are still in the correct region) and click